isabellapnascimento/coding-sample/README.md

  - jtrain.dta
 The DiD section uses organ_donations from the 'causaldata' package.
 3) Run in RStudio.
 Output is printed to the console.

+I will gladly accept feedback on isabellapestana@uchicago.edu or isabella.nascimento@fgv.br, if any.